German Diaries: Berlin

 I started the day with breakfast at Haferkater, which is basically oat bowl heaven.
 I got one topped with almond butter, berries, and crunchy seeds - clean, filling, and way better than any hotel buffet.
 It’s about 15 minutes from Melia, but totally worth the walk.

-After that, I took the train to the East Side Gallery, the stretch of the Berlin Wall turned outdoor mural space.
 I walked the full length, just soaking it all in - the art, the messages, the leftover energy of the place.
 I spent the rest of the day exploring Friedrichshain and grabbing a cold-pressed juice at a random vegan café nearby.

 Day 3 - Museum & Great Coffee